Python classes

 Restrictions

 To integrate Rust types with Python, PyO3 needs to place some restrictions on the types which can be annotated with #[pyclass].
-In particular, they must have no lifetime parameters, no generic parameters, and must implement Send.
+In particular, they must have no lifetime parameters, no generic parameters, and must be thread-safe.
 The reason for each of these is explained below.

 No lifetime parameters